-Dr. Michael Rydelnik is Professor of Jewish Studies at the Moody Bible Institute where he has taught Jewish Studies and Bible since 1994.
-The son of Holocaust survivors, he was raised in an Orthodox Jewish home in Brooklyn, New York.
-Michael trusted in Jesus the Messiah as a high school student and has been serving the Jewish community since then.
+Dr. Michael Rydelnik is Professor of Jewish Studies at Moody Bible Institute where he has taught Jewish Studies and Bible since 1994.
+The son of Holocaust survivors, he was raised in an observant Jewish home in Brooklyn, New York.
+Michael trusted in Jesus the Messiah as a high school student and has been teaching the Bible ever since.
 A sought after speaker and teacher, Michael is a biblical scholar specializing in the Hebrew Bible, the Jewish people, the land of Israel, and biblical prophecy.

 Michael can be heard answering listener Bible questions every Saturday morning from 9-11 AM (Central Time), on Moody Radio's Open Line with Dr. Michael Rydelnik.
 He is a Resource Scholar for RBC Ministries and appears frequently on the Day of Discovery TV programs.
 He also appeared in the Lee Strobel film The Case for Christ.
 Michael also serves as an adjunct faculty member at Dallas Theological Seminary, Talbot School of Theology and Trinity Evangelical Divinity School.